 According to Foucault, “Words/Things” have meaning and can be called real only in a specific historical context.
 For example, “mental illness” is not an “objective” object that means the same thing in every era and every culture.
 Thus, the term “mental illness” does not signify something objective in the world.
 The object it represents is an outcome of the construction of knowledge that occurs within a certain discourse.
-This object is constructed by all that is said about it in a certain culture and in a certain period, by the way it is described, explained, judged, classified, etc. (Livnat 2014, 362; Meyer 2001, 15).
-In essence, discourse constructs objects, instilling them with significance and meaning in a particular social and cultural context.
+This object is constructed by all that is said about it in a certain culture and in a certain period, by the way it is described, explained, judged, classified, etc. In essence, discourse constructs objects, instilling them with significance and meaning in a particular social and cultural context.
 Discourse determines how people see things and creates a picture of their world and their outlooks, thus influencing their actions as well.
-According to van Dijk (1984, 13), prejudice is not merely a characteristic of individual beliefs or emotions about social groups.
-Such ethnic attitudes have social functions, e.g., to protect the interests of the in group.
-The cognitive structures of prejudice and the strategies of its use reflect these social functions (Reisigl and Wodak 2001a, 21–22).
+According to van Dijk, prejudice is not merely a characteristic of individual beliefs or emotions about social groups.
+Such ethnic attitudes have social functions, e.g. to protect the interests of the in group.
+The cognitive structures of prejudice and the strategies of its use reflect these social functions.

 CDA scholars regard themselves as ideologically motivated and committed, and their research is a kind of intervention in the life of society and social relations.
 Many researchers from this school are also active in movements against racism, feminist movements, peace movements, and so forth.
 They state their ideological intentions openly and stand with weaker social groups against more powerful ones.
-The quality of their research is not measured by “objectivity” and academic remoteness, but by preserving the norms of systematic, rigorous, cautious analysis that are accepted in all scientific research (Livnat 2014, 371; Meyer 2001, 15).
+The quality of their research is not measured by “objectivity” and academic remoteness, but by preserving the norms of systematic, rigorous, cautious analysis that are accepted in all scientific research.

 CDA is not a school of linguistics or discourse research.
-While the stated goal of traditional scholars of discourse is to reveal and describe the linguistic system’s structure and laws, CDA scholars tend to argue that the academic description traditional scholars offer is sterile and has no social and ideological implications (Livnat 2014, 371).
+While the stated goal of traditional scholars of discourse is to reveal and describe the linguistic system’s structure and laws, CDA scholars tend to argue that the academic description traditional scholars offer is sterile and has no social or ideological implications.

 While analyzing texts and “linguistic events” requires some analytical method, CDA on principle is neither based on nor prefers a single theory or a uniform analytical method.
-Instead, CDA offers a kind of toolbox for the researcher, a list of linguistic and textual characteristics that can be examined when one wishes to analyze a text critically (Livnat 2014, 366; Wodak 2001, 64).
-See, for example, Koller (2012, 19–38) who presents a working model for analyzing collective identity in discourse which integrates a socio-cognitive approach as a major strand in CDA.
+Instead, CDA offers a kind of toolbox for the researcher, a list of linguistic and textual characteristic that can be examined when one wishes to analyze a text critically.
+See, for example, Koller who presents a working model for analyzing collective identity in discourse which integrates a socio-cognitive approach as a major strand in CDA.

-4. Analysis and Discussion
+Analysis and Discussion

-4.1 Paradox
+Paradox

 A paradox involves the simultaneous application of two mutually contradictory claims.
-In order to resolve a paradox, one of the clashing statements must be sacrificed, or a way found in order to avoid the clash (Perelman 1994, 52).
+In order to resolve a paradox, one of the clashing statements must be sacrificed, or a way found in order to avoid the clash.
 A paradox is valid or true if the two clashing claims are true.
-When the two clashing claims are not uttered simultaneously, that is, each is said at a different time, the paradox is no longer valid, even if its component claims are both true, because of the time gap between the claims (Landau 1988, 118–127).
+When the two clashing claims are not uttered simultaneously, that is, each is said at a different time, the paradox is no longer valid, even if its component claims are both true, because of the time gap between the claims.

-4.2 Paradox as Reflected in the Political Discourse of Arab Politicians in the State of Israel
+Paradox as Reflected in the Political Discourse of Arab Politicians in the State of Israel